SQream/sqream_docs/data_ingestion/ingesting_from_databases_2.rst

      - Description
      - Example
    * - ``load``
-     - Send request to service and return
+     - Sends a request to the service and returns immediately
      -
    * - ``syncLoad``
-     - Send request to service and return once the request is done
+     - Sends a request to the service and returns once the request is complete
      -
    * - ``filterLogs``
-     - Get logs for a specific request id
+     - Retrieves logs for a specific request ID
      -
    * - ``getActiveLoads``
-     - Get a list of all active loads currently running in shared queue
+     - Returns a list of all active loads currently running in the shared queue
      -
    * - ``cancelRequest``
-     - Cancel an ``async`` request by request id
+     - Cancels an active request by request ID
      -

 Loading Data into SQreamDB Tables